-There was a (Bbsus2)man back in nine ty (Bb)five whose heart ran out of in (Bbsus2)sum mers.
+There was a (Bbsus2)man back in nine ty (Bb)five whose heart ran out of (Bbsus2)sum mers.

 But be fore he (Bb)died, I asked him, “Wait, what’s the sense in life?

-ing Come (Ebsus2)o ver me, Some thing comes come (Fsus4)o ver me.”
+ing Come (Ebsus2)o ver me, Some thing comes (Fsus4)o ver me.”

-I He guess said, “Son, why you got to sing that (Bb)tune?
+I He said, “Son, why you got to sing that (Bb)tune?

-Catch a (Bbsus2)think Dy a bout lan it, man, song or some e (Bbsus4)clipse of the moon, let an an gel swing on and this bounc make you swoon, and then I (Ebsus2)you will see,...
+Catch a (Bbsus2)think a bout it, man, or some e (Bbsus4)clipse of the moon, let an an gel swing on this bounc you swoon, and then (Ebsus2)you will see,...

 I (F)you will see.” ly.